The Teacher Preparation Program at Indiana State University is

 The program was established in 1865, and is accredited by the National Council for Accreditation of

-The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in elementary education.
+The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in special education that prepares

-Coursework includes professional education courses, along with Foundational Studies and
+Coursework includes professional education courses along with Foundational Studies.
+It is strongly recommended that

 The Bayh College of Education offers many special features that make our programs among the best in the